activecm/rita-legacy/docs/Manual Installation.md

 ##### Building RITA

-At this point we can build RITA from source code.
+At this point you can build RITA from source code.

 1. ```go get github.com/activecm/rita```
 1. ```cd $GOPATH/src/github.com/activecm/rita```